Jak2k/website/website/post/nuxt-astro.md

 **Nuxt** only supports **vue**.
 This is also great because you can use the **vue ecosystem** and you can mix your components. **In astro you can't embed a react component in a vue component**.
 In nuxt all your components are vue.

-<AstroVue
-  nuxt="💚 I want to use vue and the vue ecosystem. 💚" astro="I want to use a different framework." question="Which ui framework do you want to use?" slug="framework"
+<div class="ab-question" data-a="I want to use vue and the vue ecosystem." data-b="I want to use a different framework." data-question="Which ui framework do you want to use?" data-slug="framework"></div>
-/>

 ## Performance